Illustration by N. M. Sirett (C)

 The only way to sustain good writing is to read, read, read, then read some more.

-Supernatural / Horror / Dark & Urban Fantasy + cross-genre
+Supernatural / Paranormal / Horror / Dark & Urban / Fantasy + cross-genre

 N M Sirett trained at the Italia Conti Academy – Avondale Hall – London.

-My incandescent enthusiasm for books once got me into a frightful kerfuffle, as a young adult, with my local library.
+As for my incandescent enthusiasm for books, I once got into a frightful kerfuffle, as a young adult, with my local library.
 At first I believed in the benefits of becoming a member, but soon learned something about myself that I now fully accept: once a book is in my possession, it is literally impossible for me to return it.
 I have to own it.

 I had terrible trouble when it came to returning library books.
 I did so with a heavy heart and, quite often, a heavy fine.